AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

 ## Re-Executing a Production Deployment {#reexecute-deployment}

 In rare cases, production deployment steps may fail for transient reasons.
-In such cases, re-execution of the production deployment step is supported so long as the production deployment step has completed, regardless of the type of completion (e.g. cancelled or unsuccessful).
+In such cases, re-execution of the production deployment step is supported so long as the production deployment step has completed, regardless of the type of completion (for example, cancelled or unsuccessful).
 Re-execution creates a new execution using the same pipeline consisting of three steps.

 1. The validate step - This is essentially the same validation that occurs during a normal pipeline execution.
 1. The build step - In the context of a re-execution, the build step copies artifacts and does not actually execute a new build process.